qdechochen/egg-wechat-all/README.md

 ;
 ```

-see [config/config.default.js](config/config.default.js) for more detail.
+see [config/config.default.js](config/config.default.js) for more details.

 ## How